-- The observer should not observe/listen in. - But if the respondent is made aware of the situation and consents to the person observing/listening, then the observer may stay
+- The observer should not observe/listen in. - The respondent must be made aware of the situation.
+If the respondent consents to the person observing/listening, then the observer may stay.
+If the respondent does not consent, then the person should not observe/listen in.